 - EVACUATION RECOMMENDATION: The Mayor may recommend certain residents take steps to evacuate voluntarily.
 A recommendation might be issued to cover residents of certain zones, communities or building types.
 An evacuation recommendation could also be issued for the benefit of people with mobility challenges who need extra time to evacuate.

 - EVACUATION ORDER: The Mayor may order residents of specific zones or communities to leave their homes for the protection of their health and welfare in the event of an approaching storm.

-Since flooding and high winds can occur many hours before a hurricane makes landfall, it is critical evacuees leave their homes immediately if instructed to do so by emergency officials.
-Evacuees are encouraged to seek shelter with friends or family or outside evacuation zones when possible.
+Since flooding and high winds can occur many hours before a hurricane makes landfall, evacuees should leave their homes immediately if instructed to do so by emergency officials.
+Evacuees are strongly encouraged to seek shelter with friends or family or outside evacuation zones.

 - Plan to use mass transit as much as possible, as it offers the fastest way to reach your destination.
 Using mass transit reduces the volume of evacuees on the roadways, reducing the risk of dangerous and time-consuming traffic delays.
 Please note that public transportation may shut down hours before the storm.

-- Listen carefully to your local news media, which will broadcast reports about weather and transportation conditions.
+- Listen carefully to local news media, which will broadcast reports about weather and transportation conditions.

 - Evacuations from at-risk zones will be phased to encourage residents in coastal areas to leave their homes before inland residents and to help ensure an orderly evacuation process.